Harry-Heath/Unity-Lattice/README.md

 ### Skinned meshes support

 Lattice modifiers can be applied to both static and skinned meshes.
 When it comes to skinned meshes, lattices can either be applied before or after skinning, or both.
+**Note:** GPU skinning must be enabled within project settings for skinned mesh support.

 ### Compute shader based

 Deformations are done using compute shaders, so performance is equivalent to GPU skinning.
 However, like skinning, meshes affected by lattices do not support instancing.
-**Note:** GPU skinning must be enabled within project settings for this to work.

-### Shader support
+### Material support

-Deformation is done seperately from rendering, so you are able to use whatever shader/material you'd like.
+Deformation is done seperately from rendering, so you are able to use whatever material you'd like.
 As a bonus, the amount of stretching and squishing can be applied to a vertex channel and read in custom shaders for further dynamic effects.
 **Note:** Stretch vertex channel writing is currently disabled as it breaks skinned modifiers.
 Skinned meshes store UV info in a different vertex buffer so need to add support for writing to secondary vertex buffer.

 <br/>